30PandaX/AutoTicket/README.md

 > More Details on [How to install and manage extensions].

 # Commands
-AutoTicket requires Sprinklr or Elementool being active when user invoke the following keystrokes to perform corresponding actions.
+AutoTicket requires Sprinklr or Elementool webpage being active when user invoke the following keystrokes to perform corresponding actions.

 * `Alt + c` - copy from Sprinklr
 * `Alt + v` - paste to Elementool

+# Requirements and Limitations
+AutoTicket requires Sprinklr API functionalities which requires:
+- Sprinklr developer account (Username: sleepnumber4950) being active
+- Sprinklr API authentication token being updated every 30 days

+AutoTicket requires Google Chrome Extension functionalities which requires:
+- Chrome
+- Chrome webstore developer account for manually update API authentication
+> For getting new tokens and pushing updates, checkout the [maintenance guide].

+AutoTicket is limited by Sprinklr to have at most:
+- 10 copy actions per second
+- 250 copy actions per hour

 # Permissions
 AutoTicket requires the following: